Curriculum Vitae

 ALIEN SHE,” 2013

-Carnegie Mellon’s Miller Gallery, Pittsburgh, PA
+Carnegie Mellon, Miller Institute for Contemporary Art, Pittsburgh, PA

 Co-curated with Ceci Moss.
 The first exhibition to examine the lasting impact of the global punk feminist movement Riot Grrrl on artists and cultural producers working today.
 The Huffington Post writes “the collected artworks reflect on, challenge and continue feminist critiques of the ‘90s, evoking the diversity of identities and senses of self-determination that have sprung forth in the years since.”
 Selected as a Critic’s Pick on Artforum and the “#1 Exhibition of 2015” by the OC Weekly.
 Accompanied by online projects assembling research from various sources including the public, and a wide range of public programming such as workshops, panels, discussions, musical performances and dance parties, film screenings, and a live roller derby scrimmage.